gravitational/teleport/rfd/xxxx-config-resource-docs.md

 - Edit the comments in Go type definitions and `proto` files to ensure consistency, clarity, and grammatical correctness.

+Having this Make target depend on `make grpc` will also automate this flow.

 ### The output

-The output of the program will be a configuration resource reference generated from a template.
+The output of the program will be a Teleport resource reference generated from a template.

 #### Template format and data